The Vampire Legends of New Orleans

 John and Wayne Carter were brothers.
 They seemed to be normal in every aspect—they both had normal labor jobs down by the river and lived in the French Quarter.
 It was the 1930s during the Great Depression and times were hard, so a man worked all he could.

 One day, a girl was reported to have escaped from the Carter brothers' apartment and run to the authorities.
 Her wrists were cut—not enough to cause immediate death, but enough to cause her blood to drain slowly over the next several days.
 The policemen ran to the Carters' third-story apartment and found four other people tied to chairs with their wrists sliced in the same fashion.
 Some had been there for many days.

 The story was that the brothers had abducted these people in order to drink their blood at the end of every day when they came home from work.
 Police also found about 14 dead bodies.
 The cops waited for the brothers to return and when they did, it took 7 or 8 of them to hold down the two average-sized men.

-The rumor is that if a vampire drinks your blood seven nights in a row, then and only then can you become a vampire.
-Some of those found in the Carter brothers' apartment had been there over 7 days.
+The legend goes that if a vampire drinks your blood seven nights in a row, then and only then can you become a vampire.
+Some of those found in the Carter brothers' apartment had been there for more than seven days.
 One warped fellow named Felipe went on to become a notorious serial killer.
-And, of course, he would do more than just kill his victims; he was believed to drink all 32 of his victims' blood.
+And, of course, he would do more than just kill his victims; he was believed to drink the blood of all 32 of his victims.